greenlight2000/ExploraCoder_paper/example.md

 The limitation of reactive planning lies in its **bug-driven nature**.
 In step 4 ReAct  tried to solve the bug “NameError: name 'lines_to_paragraphs' is not defined”, which derived from the hallucinated parameter, by introducing another hallucination: it implemented a lines_to_paragraphs method itself.
 This directly leads to a series of ineffective and meaningless debugging in step 4-8.

-Another issue of reactive agents are its **uncontrollable stepping**.
-ReAct fell into looped action of retrieving “data format handling APIs in Torchdata” from Torchdata library in Step 10 and step 12, which increase the computational costs.
+Another issue of agentic workflows is their **uncontrollable stepping**.
+ReAct fell into looped action of retrieving “data format handling APIs in Torchdata” from Torchdata library in Step 10 and step 12, which increase the computational costs and produce no meaningful knowledge gain.

 In the end, ReAct produce an incorrect solution.
-This show that **reactive planning is not enough** and **agentic workflow is ineffective/unstable for the step-wise code construction**.
+This shows that **reactive planning is not enough in unseen library exploration** and **agentic workflow is ineffective/unstable for the step-wise code construction**.

 ## ExploraCoder (success)